-Report either CPT® Code 64561 or 64581.
+Report either CPT[®] Code 64561 or 64581 based on the surgical approach (percutaneous or open).
 Do not separately report the removal of the existing lead.

 How is a generator removal reported when it is not replaced?

 CPT® Code 64595 is reported when an existing generator is removed without replacement.